NextronSystems/thor-manual/usage/use-cases.rst

 You find more information on the scan parameters in the chapter :doc:`Special Scan Modes <./special-scan-modes>`.

+This `blog post <https://thinkdfir.com/2021/06/03/you-want-me-to-deal-with-how-many-vmdks/>`__ mentions different ways to use commercial or built-in tools to mount and scan VMDK images.

 Memory Image Analysis with Volatility
 -------------------------------------